henryaddison/prolexa/Readme.md

 ```

-The riddles "Is it true?" questions can be tested by either asking a direct question:
+The riddle's "Is it true?" questions can be tested by either asking a direct question:
 ```
-prolexa> "Is the bell ringing".
+prolexa> "Is the bell is ringing".
 ```
 or by asking prolexa to explain:
 ```
-prolexa> "explain why the bell ringing".
+prolexa> "Explain why Bill cannot fly".
 ```

 ### Interesting things to try